ghostfreeman/codecommercecodingtest/README.md

      2a.
 Install Composer if you don't have it [here](https://getcomposer.org/download/).
 4. Run the application with `php index.php`.

-See Rationale.me for development details.
+See Rationale.md for development details.

 # The original Readme
 ## Introduction